michaelkornblum/cast-iron/src/index.md

 # Introducing ClockworkJS

 **ClockworkJS** is a distribution of tools and technologies, configured to make the building of static websites as easy and hassle free as possible.
+Test.

 ## Based on Gulp
 ClockworkJS uses the latest version of Gulp to automate CSS preprocessing and image minification.
 Additionally, Gulp is used to control sub-processes, such as JavaScript module management, live browser testing and static site generation.